VictorSVilela/auth-jwt-spring-angular/README.md

 ## How to Run

-To get started with the Book Social Network project, follow the setup instructions in the respective directories:
+To get started with thi project, follow the setup instructions in the respective directories:

 - [Backend Setup Instructions](/backend/README.md)
 - [Frontend Setup Instructions](/frontend//README.md)